chronicleworks/chronicle/docs/untyped_chronicle.md

 available - including domain types.
 Care must be taken with the use of domain types when using `chronicle-untyped` as they are not checked.

-## Creating an agent in untyped chronicle
+## Creating an Agent in Untyped Chronicle

 The untyped creation mutations `defineAgent`, `defineActivity`, and `defineEntity` can be used to create provenance terms.
 Mutations that produce provenance